JoshMarler/react-juce/docs/guides/Getting_Started.md

 - Xcode10.2+ (MacOS)
 - Visual Studio 2017+ (Windows)

-Once you have the dependencies installed, we need to clone the Blueprint repository itself.
-Blueprint's git repository contains necessary submodules, so we'll need to collect those as well, which we can do one of two ways:
+Once you have the dependencies installed, we need to clone the React-JUCE repository itself.
+React-JUCE's git repository contains necessary submodules, so we'll need to collect those as well, which we can do one of two ways:

 ```bash